AU-Master-Thesis/thesis/journal/main.typ

         - "Demonstrates its resilience to large initialisation errors up to (0.2m, 0.2m, 0.2rad) after which it explodes"
     // - Robust factors
 ]

+#jens[
+  At 5124-139 \
+  - Meeting with Andriy and Jonas.
+  - Added zoom functionality to the camera with button bindings.
+  - Fixed object not visible from the beginning.
+Due to normilization of zero-vector.
+  - Same problem with moving the camera, everything would vanish after a while because of normilization of zero-vector.
+  - Read half of "A Robot Web for Distributed Many-Device Localisation" @robotweb.
+]

+#day(datetime(day: 14, month: 02, year: 2024))
+#jens[
+  At 5124-139 \
+  - Set up mouse/touchpad keybindings for camera movement in simulation.
+]

+#day(datetime(day: 15, month: 02, year: 2024))
+#jens[
+  At 5124-139 \
+  - Made a system to add follow cameras to each robot tagged with `FollowCameraMe`.
+  - Made the follow camera work quite reliably and almost not laggy.
+]

 // #acr("GBP")